sahrendt0/Scripts/README.md

 pf2g.pl . . . . . . . .
 Takes a list of pfam IDs and maps them to go terms<br>
 spc2us.pl . . . . . . . renamer script used for replacing spaces w/ underscores in filenames<br>
 ssearch_run.pl. . . . .
 Generates batch shell script for ssearches<br>
 ssearchrank.pl. . . . .
-Takes accession numbers and searches many .ssearch files to get the highest scoring match<br>
+Searches many FASTA search result files to get a better scoring match for a particular transcript<br>